-- 1. BY MAY 7: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
+- 1. DURING MAY, BEFORE COMMENCEMENT: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
 The meeting will be held on a day when no classes are scheduled. - 2.
 BY MAY 30: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of his/her intent to apply for promotion or tenure.
 Applicants will propose a list of five possible external reviewers, accompanied by (1) a short explanation of the applicant's relationship (if any) with the possible external reviewer, and (2) the contact information for each possible external reviewer.
 The Dean, in consultation with the head of the curriculum area, will select at least two external reviewers from the list provided by the applicant. - 3.
 By JULY 15: The Dean will ascertain the willingness of the external reviewers to provide a letter for the applicant and notify the applicant. - 4.
 By AUGUST 1: The applicant will provide the Dean with materials supporting professional activities and accomplishments to be sent to the external reviewers. - 5.
-By AUGUST 15: The Dean will formally contact the external reviewers to solicit letters on behalf of the applicant and send the applicants' materials supporting professional activities and accomplishments, along with the following materials: - A. Background information on Fairfield University. - B. A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing, School of Business, and the Graduate School of Education and Allied Professions. - C. Copy of the official Timetable and Guidelines for Tenure and Promotion. - D. Copy of the appropriate pages in the Faculty Handbook. - E. Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - 6.
-BY SEPTEMBER 15: The applicant will provide the appropriate faculty (normally within the department) with one copy of the dossier and supporting documentation.
-Dossiers and notebooks (3 ring binders) will not be returned, therefore, please put any original journal articles or papers, etc., with the supplementary materials. - 7.
-BY OCTOBER 15: Outside letters should be addressed to and received by the Dean.
+By AUGUST 15: The Dean will formally contact the external reviewers to solicit signed letters (electronic copies preferred) on behalf of the applicant and send the applicant's materials supporting professional activities and accomplishments, along with the following materials: - 1.
+Background information on Fairfield University. - 2.
+A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing and Health Studies, School of Business, and the Graduate School of Education and Allied Professions. - 3.
+Copy of the official Timetable and Guidelines for Tenure and Promotion. - 4.
+Copy of the appropriate pages in the Faculty Handbook. - 5.
+Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - BY SEPTEMBER 15: The applicant submits one paper copy of his/her dossier and supporting documentation to the appropriate faculty (normally within the department). - 7.
+BY OCTOBER 15: External reviewers send their evaluation directly to the Dean.
 The Dean shall provide copies to the head of the curriculum area.
-The applicant should check with the Dean to verify that the letters have been received.
+The applicant checks with the Dean to verify that the letters have been received.